imagekit-developer/imagekit-angular/README.md

 <ik-image style="" src="<full_image_url_from_db>" transformations = {transformations}></ik-image>
 ```
 The above image will apply transformation of width = 90 and height = 180 on the image.
-Since some transformatinos are destructive you might want to control the order in which the transforms are applied.
+Since some transformations are destructive you might want to control the order in which the transforms are applied.

 ##### Chained Transforms
 Chained transformations provide a simple way to control the sequence in which transformations are applied.